eclipse/adore/documentation/Caching.md

 # Caching
 The ADORe build system contains a number of sources of data caching.
+Data caching provides several technical benefits depending on context including speeding up building and rebuilding, as well as, saving networking resources.
-Data caching provides a number of benefits depending on context including speeding up building and rebuilding, as well as, saving networking resources.
 The trade off for this is of course local disk usage.

 Cache grows over time and can also become stale requiring cleaning and pruning.
 The various sources of cache within ADORe will be discussed in the following sections.